bytebase/bytebase.com/content/docs/introduction/what-is-bytebase.md

 ---

 Bytebase is a **middleware** sitting between you and your database.
 It's the GitLab/GitHub for Database DevOps, built for developers, DBAs and platform engineers.
+Bytebase can be used in 2 ways:

-As GitLab/GitHub provides a GUI and collaboration workspace for teams to manage code, Bytebase does the similar job for managing databases.
+- **GUI** - Bytebase provides a collaboration workspace for teams to manage database development tasks.
+- **API (headless)** - Bytebase can go headless.
+Teams can integrate [Bytebase API](/docs/api/overview/) into their development workflow.

 ![fish](/content/docs/what-is-bytebase/fish.webp)